 Each water softener that we have reviewed in our comparison features a raft of benefits; namely a reduction in water hardness which not only translates to more enjoyable water but also a possibility for improved skin and hair.

-If in actual fact you’re looking for a top rated all in one device that is also capable of filtering unwanted contaminants from your water and improving your waters quality, we would suggest taking a look at the Aquios FS-234 as it also doubles up as an effective water filter for house water filtration.
+If however, you are looking for a top rated all in one system that is also capable of filtering unwanted contaminants from your water and improving the quality of your water, we would suggest taking a look at the Aquios FS-234 as it also doubles up as an effective water filter for house water filtration.

 If you’re looking for more options, be sure to have a look at our individual water softener reviews for more information and to see which may be the best for your needs.
 Manufacturers such as Tier1 make some fantastic alternatives.